 Over the last twenty years, however, there has been a growing awareness amongst practitioners, managers and policymakers of the common systems and processes required to protect both children and adults at risk of abuse and neglect.

-This awareness is reflected in the Social Services and Wellbeing (Wales) Act 2014 and accompanying Section 7 Guidance Volumes 5 and 6 on handling individual cases.
+This awareness is reflected in the Social Services and Wellbeing (Wales) Act 2014 and accompanying safeguarding guidance Working Together to Safeguard People.
 Whether safeguarding an adult at risk from abuse or neglect or protecting children from abuse, neglect and harm, the procedures are based on the same principles which reflect the principles underpinning the Social Services and Wellbeing (Wales) Act 2014.

 The procedures are updated regularly in line with changes to legislation, guidance and practice developments.